Henley Centre for Entrepreneurship - Partnerships

 - offering work experience or consultancy projects for students

 If you are interested in partnering with us in teaching students and sharing your experience, please contact Jurek Sikorski at email@example.com

 HCfE offer oppurtunities for students to collaborate entrepreneurship projects overseas.
-Most notable is the partnership with the Wroclaw University of Economics in Poland, a longstanding agreement that sees Henley Business School students travel out to Wroclaw to tie together the theoretical skills required for analysis and creative thinking with the personal skills required for engaging with fellow team members and entrepreneurs.
+Most notable is the partnership with the Wroclaw University of Economics in Poland, a longstanding agreement for an annual trip where approximately 40 Henley Business School students travel out to Wroclaw to work alongside students from Wroclaw University of Economics and help Wroclaw-based start-ups develop their route to market.
+The purpose of the trip is to tie together the theoretical skills required for analysis and creative thinking with the personal skills required for engaging with fellow team members and entrepreneurs.

 Magdalena Filcek, one of the workshop’s attendees and founder of Wroclaw-based start-up business Balonodrom, said: “I got wonderful feedback from attending the Henley Business School workshops in Wroclaw.
 I have new ideas where my project could be implemented and will look for opportunities to implement it.”